 Our Quality Management System has been certified as meeting the ISO 9001 standard.
 Likewise, our Information Security Management System has attained the ISO 27001 accreditation.

 We comply with the requirements of the Cyber Essentials Scheme

 Statement of Compliance

-Giltbyte Limited complies with the provisions of GDPR both in our capacity of Data Controller of our customers’ personal data and as Data Processor for customers of our EASY System.
+Giltbyte Limited complies with the provisions of the UK GDPR both in our capacity of Data Controller of our customers’ personal data and as Data Processor for customers of our EASY System.

-- All customer data is stored within the EC in data centres that are ISO27001 compliant, with data on our production servers encrypted at rest
+- All customer data is stored within UK data centres that are ISO27001 compliant, with data on our production servers encrypted at rest

-- All our sub processors where we store or pass personal data are GDPR compliant.
+- All our sub processors to whom we transfer, and who store, personal data are UK GDPR compliant.

 - We have in place a Data Protection Officer, a Breach Notification Process and policies for Right to Erasure & Data Portability